-So far the only work that has been done in relation to ABS is by AFME, which has recently published Benchmark Rate Modification language intended to apply to newly orginated RMBS securitisation transactions.
+So far the only work that has been done in relation to European ABS is by AFME, which has published Benchmark Rate Modification language intended to apply to newly orginated RMBS securitisation transactions.
 This provides a mechanism for the interest rate benchmark for the notes to be changed, although not for the interest rate hedging or the underlying assets in the deal (if LIBOR linked).
-UK RMBS are not usually benchmarked from LIBOR (it is more common in the US) but was seen in pre-crisis sub-prime UK deals originated by some US investment banks.
+UK RMBS are not usually benchmarked from LIBOR (it is more common in the US) but this was seen in pre-crisis sub-prime UK deals originated by some US investment banks.
 The AFME language obliges the note trustee and issuer to concur in deciding how to deal with IBOR discontinuance according to a fall-back waterfall.
 When deployed, it needs to be conditional on other consequential LIBOR payments having been changed.
 Typically, those would require a manual amendment outside the structure.
 The note issuer and trustee are also involved in those as owner or security trustee of the LIBOR cash flows, which then involves the note-holders in terms of consents and so on.

 Further, the AFME waterfall is, notably and problematically, different to the fall-backs set out in the ISDA Benchmarks Supplement (which is the equivalent solution with respect to the OTC derivatives market that has been developed by ISDA) and so is not suitable if, as will more often than not be the case, related hedges are intended to move in tandem, economically, with the notes.